edinburghsocietea/edinburghsocietea.github.io/teaintro.md

 As for flavour, one could describe most Darjeelings as floral and fruity, with later flushes becoming more robust.

-Available in SocieTEA: First Flush, Red Thunder, Wonder
+Available in SocieTEA: First Flush, Red Thunder, Wonder.